 - Availability of support to meet Warfighter specified levels of combat and peacetime performance;

 - Logistics support that sustains both short and long term readiness;

 - Management of Life-Cycle Cost (LCC) through analysis and decision prioritization;

 - Maintenance Concepts to integrate the logistics elements and optimize readiness while drawing upon both organic and industry sources;

 - Data management and Configuration Management (CM) that facilitates cost-effective product support throughout the system life cycle;

 - A Diminishing Manufacturing Sources and Material Shortages Management Process (DMSMS) that ensures effective, affordable, and operationally reliable systems;

 - Operator and maintainer training to encompass the full capability of the system.

-The Support Concept has to address the hardware and its associated software (including Commercial off-the-Shelf (COTS) software) since software can be a major sustainment issue as systems become more software intensive.
+The Support Concept has to address the hardware and its associated software (including Commercial off-the-Shelf (COTS) software) since the software can be a major sustainment issue as systems become more software-intensive.
 Programs need to plan for technology refreshment and maintaining the software after production.
 This includes how changes (for obsolescence/ technology refreshment and maintaining the software) will be budgeted and executed along with the necessary technical data required to sustain the software throughout the system life.
 In addition to sustaining the software, aspects such as customer support, systems administration help desk support, etc. need to be considered.